simon-jaeger/sae-php-advanced/README.md

 - likes (n:m)
 - seeding
 - T: seed a rich example scenario of users, tweets and likes.
-- T: use a deleted lifecycle hook to clean up the user's relationships
+- T: use a deleted lifecycle hooks to remove related models
+- T: add dislikes
 - ........................................
+- timestamps (tweet->created_at)
 - sorting
 - filtering
 - searching